gravity182/homeserver/Installation.md

 Available at `pdf.<domain>.<tld>`.

-Note that the login feature is disabled by default as this service is already protected by Authentik.
-You can enable it by setting `services.stirlingpdf.enableLogin=true`.
+Authentication is disabled by default as this service is already protected by Authentik.
+You can enable it back by setting `services.stirlingpdf.enableLogin=true`.

 ---